Singapore Corporate Tax

 Tax Incentives

-Singapore has a comprehensive list of tax incentives and development schemes to attract investments and to assist investors in expanding their businesses.
-Highlights of key incentives and schemes are summarised below.
+Singapore has a comprehensive list of tax incentives and development schemes to attract investments and assist investors in expanding their businesses.
+Below are some of the critical incentives companies should note:

 Foreign Tax Relief